Why This Recipe Works

 - Toasting both sides of each bread slice ensures maximum flavor and textural contrast.

 This is perhaps the most iconic rendition of a tuna melt, and it is defined by its simplicity.
 It features little more than canned tuna mixed with mayonnaise, bread, and sliced cheese, but when you pay attention to the details, it's a work of art.
-Those details include toasted each bread slice on both sides, mashing the tuna thoroughly with the mayo, and properly melting the cheese.
+Those details include toasting each bread slice on both sides, mashing the tuna thoroughly with the mayo, and properly melting the cheese.

 This recipe can be made into open-faced sandwiches or closed, but try to keep in mind the ratio of bread thickness to tuna filling: You'll want a thicker slab of bread for open-faced sandwiches and thinner ones for closed.
 If your bread is pre-sliced, its thickness may be the determining factor.